lancerzhang/survey-server/docs/ChatGPT prompt.md

 13. Implement UserService and UserController with create, read and update methods.
 14. Give me postman collection json file content for UserController.
 15. Write a GitHub Readme file for this project, give me source of this Readme.
-16. I want to add initial user and survey data to in memory db when start the application
+16. I want to add initial user and survey data to in memory db when start the application.
+17. There are two types of user, one is anonymous user, another is not, please update data schema, data entity, request and response bean.
+18. Add last_modified, public key field to user table, give me updated code.

 # Notes
 1. Please note it may generate different answer each time, such as spring boot version may be different.
 The field name maybe different as well, e.g. "max_response" and "response_limit", you may try to generate the result few times and use better one.